Spoilers for the 2020 remake of the British version of House of Cards and Planet of the Apes.

 The press did not stop there, of course: the last four years have had the grand finale hanging over them like the Sword of Damocles (which is the kind of ripping, Old Etonian joke in which all the characters have been indulging since then, to rave reviews).
 Yet, it seems, that somewhere in all of this, a small contingent of people has forgotten that this series is fictional, albeit based on real events.
-I can understand that, after forty-seven years, fans could be a little too invested, the lines between reality and fiction blurred, but it seems that some publications have refused to take responsibility for their part in the premature end of the programme, preferring to blame the rich, the poor, the thick, the foreign, the jingoistic, and everyone else in between.
+I can understand that, after forty-seven years, fans could be a little too invested, the lines between reality and fiction blurred, but it seems that some publications have refused to take responsibility for their part in the premature end of the programme, preferring to blame the rich, the poor, the thick, the clever, the foreign, the jingoistic, and everyone else in between.
 In collaborative projects like this, all participants are responsible, to a degree.

 So it is that, with an end to this great Whitehall farce, people are already looking for new stories in which to drown their sorrows.
 Proposed replacements for BlocEnders include In Office and British Empire 2: Commonwealth Boogaloo.